 From the Machine Learning menu, simply select the AutoML and then Regression.

 Step 2: Provide the dataset

-At this step, we provide the dataset source, and AutoML will show us a summary of what we specified:
+At this step, we provide the dataset source, and AutoML for regression will show us a summary of what we specified:

 Step 3: Selecting columns (Features)